icatproject-contrib/puppet-icat/README.md

 export BEAKER_debug=yes
 bundle exec rake acceptance

+# Run the acceptance tests, but use a particular version of Puppet.
+export PUPPET_VERSION=4.2.1
+bundle exec rake acceptance

 # Run the acceptance tests, but don't destroy any VMs either before or afterwards.
 Useful if you
 # want to make quick, successive changes and see how they effect things without having to fully
 # recreate and provision a VM everytime.
 Just bear in mind you won't be starting with a "fresh"